The common cold: a frequent occurrence in winter

 People rarely get through winter without being affected by a cold at least once.
 Contrary to the flu, a cold cannot be prevented by vaccination.
 Once the infection has developed, you must rely on your immune system to fight it.
-Certain measures can help to strengthen these defence mechanisms.
+Certain measures can help to strengthen its defence mechanisms.

 Some episodes of the common cold are mild; others can really compromise the affected person's activities, well-being, and quality of life.

-Wash your hands often.
+- Wash your hands often.

-Choose a healthy and balanced diet.
+- Choose a healthy and balanced diet.

-Set aside some time to rest.
+- Set aside some time to rest.

-Get adequate sleep.
+- Get adequate sleep.
 Quality sleep strengthens your immune system.

-Reduce stress in your life.
+- Reduce stress in your life.

 - Avoid smoking or exposure to tobacco smoke.
 Smoking weakens your immune system and exposes you to respiratory infections, among other things.